gwen001/shotTheWorld/README.md

 Test:
 ```
-674 ip screenshoted in 2mn23 with 15 threads
+674 port screenshoted in 2mn23 with 15 threads, 2 pass
+3398 port screenshoted in 14mn01 with 25 threads, 3 pass
 ```